carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 ~~~
 {: .output}

-Here you see the levels of the factor and a sequence of numbers.
-Each number represents a level, and this sequence holds the information about which level goes in which position.
-This is why if we ask for the type of the factor we will get integer.
+Here, you see the levels of the factors and a sequence of numbers.
+Each number represents a level, and this sequence holds the information about which goes in which position.
+That is why we will get an "integer" if we ask about the type of data in the object.
 ~~~
 > typeof(char_factor)
 ~~~